Helping millions of people navigate the world of technology.

 SFC /scannow

 Next, you need to run the DISM (Deployment Image Servicing and Management) scan.
-Besides scanning system files, it will download internal system files from Microsoft’s server if required.
+Besides scanning system files, it will also download internal system files from Microsoft’s server if required.

 DISM /Online /Cleanup-Image /CheckHealth